 Now, if only I were as talented with fabric and sewing needle as Julia….

-Julia and Cindy, who are both in the Ravelry group and who have taken classes with me on opposite sides of the US, got together at the Mannings to show and share their backstrap weaving work.
-Cindy lives n the northwest and studied with me at the ANWG conference and Julia and I got together a couple of times at the Mannings this summer.
+Julia and Cindy, who are both in the Ravelry group and live on opposite sides of the US, got together at the Mannings to show and share their backstrap weaving work.
+Cindy lives in the northwest and has woven with me and Julia and I have gotten together a couple of times too.
 That’s Julia on the left and Cindy on the right.

 Father Kyriakos in Australia sent me a picture of his Andean pebble weave work.
 He has both my books and is playing with color changes as well as working on using narrow patterns with reversals and reflections to create wider designs.
 I would say that he is a natural!